u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

 Send, schedule, or test
 =======================

-After finalizing the mailing, Odoo provides the following options in the upper-left corner of the email template page.
+After finalizing the mailing, Thrive Bureau ERP provides the following options in the upper-left corner of the email template page.
 Those options are: :guilabel:`Send`, :guilabel:`Schedule`, and :guilabel:`Test`.

 While in :guilabel:`Edit` mode, there are also buttons to :guilabel:`Save` or :guilabel:`Discard` the mailing, as well.

-- :guilabel:`Send` - Click to have Odoo send the email to the desired recipients.
-When Odoo has sent the mailing, the status changes to *Sent*.
+- :guilabel:`Send` - Click to have Thrive Bureau ERP send the email to the desired recipients.
+When Thrive Bureau ERP has sent the mailing, the status changes to *Sent*.
 - :guilabel:`Schedule` - Click to reveal a pop-up window, in which a future date-time is chosen.
-  Odoo sends the mailing to the desired recipients at that specified date-time.
+  Thrive Bureau ERP sends the mailing to the desired recipients at that specified date-time.
 When a date-time is chosen, the status of the mailing changes to *In Queue*.
-- :guilabel:`Test` - Click to reveal a pop-up window, in which Odoo allows a sample email to be sent for testing purposes.
+- :guilabel:`Test` - Click to reveal a pop-up window, in which Thrive Bureau ERP allows a sample email to be sent for testing purposes.
 Enter the desired recipient's email address in the :guilabel:`Recipients` field, and click :guilabel:`Send Sample Mail`.
 - :guilabel:`Save` - Click to save the mailing as a draft, which can be edited (and sent) at a later